lyatiss/tcp_probe_plus/README.md

 ##### maxflows

-This parameter controls the maximum number of flows the LKM will track.
+This parameter controls the maximum number of flows that this module will track.

-- default of 2000000 flows
+- default: 2,000,000 flows
 - x: maximum number of flows to track

 Example: